peterdonnelly1/pipeline/README.md

     'gimp' (image viewer) and 'geany' (text editor) will be started automatically when the container runs

- To monitor experiment and see results:
+ To monitor experiments and see results:

     _during_ the experiment:
        monitor progress via container console output